 What’s not a no-brainer: What to expect from your search advertising campaigns.
 For instance, what’s the average click-through rate, cost per click, or conversion rate for search ads?
 Are your results in line with industry averages?
 What can be done to improve your search advertising results if not?

-Our search advertising benchmarks for 2021 are broken down into:
+These updated search advertising benchmarks are broken down into:

 Average cost per click for search advertising